 If you are using the app, you will see icons at the bottom of your screen and those are the buttons you click to maneuver between the different sections of the app.
 The sections are Dashboard, Challenges, Friends and Account.
 Any red circles at the bottom indicate you have a notification in that section.
 In the screen shot above I have a notification that my cousin invited me to a weekly challenge!
 Woo!

-Finally the Account section is where you go to sync up your device, set your goals and adjust advanced settings.
+- Finally the Account section is where you go to sync up your device, set your goals and adjust advanced settings.
 This is also the section you want to use to set up alarms.
 I use alarms a lot but keep in mind that setting a lot of alarms will reduce the battery life.

 What To Do With That Info

-Now that you know all the areas covered by Fitbit and the app, get walking!
+Now that you know all the areas covered by the app, get walking!
 You can look back over the days, weeks and months to see your habits as you go.

 Here are some questions to consider: